by Pastor Keith Knight

 Romans 12:3 For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.

-As we journey through our study of ‘Body Building’ this January, those of us who are parents will have wonderful opportunities to help our kids understand the importance of life in the Christian Community, and encourage them to value how God unites people for the glory of His name.
+Those of us who are parents will have wonderful opportunities to help our kids understand the importance of life in the Christian Community, and encourage them to value how God unites people for the glory of His name.

 A big part of Christian community is understanding that upon conversion, God gives each believer a measure of His Holy Spirit, and a particular spiritual gifting that is to be used for the building up of other believers to the glory of God.
 But I have found that there is much confusion among parents and students about spiritual gifts, and it can often lead to a spiritual arrogance, something which Paul warns about in the letters to the church at Rome and Corinth.
 As we help our kids understand spiritual gifts, let’s make these things clear to them: